 José E. Andrade

-George W. Housner Professor of Civil and Mechanical Engineering; Cecil and Sally Drinkward Leadership Chair, Department of Mechanical and Civil Engineering; Executive Officer for Mechanical and Civil Engineering
+George W. Housner Professor of Civil and Mechanical Engineering; Department of Mechanical and Civil Engineering

 Postdoctoral Scholars and Visiting Associates

 I hold a Ph.D. in Civil Engineering from the University of Minnesota, Twin Cities, and a B.S.-M.Eng. in Civil Engineering-Structural, from the Aristotle University of Thessaloniki, in Greece.
 My doctoral studies have focused on numerical modeling of quasibrittle fracture with continuum approaches, and on addressing the issue of spurious mesh sensitivity of finite element simulations in both the deterministic and stochastic settings.
 As a postdoctoral scholar in Professor Andrade's Complex Systems Modeling Group, I am expanding my research in discrete approaches to fracture, geomechanics, data-driven computational mechanics, and multiscale modeling.

 I received my Ph.D. from KU Leuven, Belgium, focusing on variational models for non-associative plasticity and fracture.
 In general, my research experience involves the modeling of failure mechanisms in solid materials, including fracture, fatigue, and multi-physics problems, and the spatiotemporal analysis of environmental processes.
 My current work in Prof. Andrade's group mainly focuses on the micromechanics of complex dissipative processes in granular media.
 Aside from research, I enjoy socializing, traveling, music, movies, and sports.